rackerlabs/technical-blog/_posts/2020-06-24-use-the-oracle-database-refreshable-clone-feature-part-one-introduction.md

 This post is part one of a two-part blog post series.
 Read on to learn about the refreshable clone PDB, how it works, and when to use it.

-The second part of the series offers describes how to create, configure, maintain, and drop a refreshable clone PDB.
+The second part of the series describes how to create, configure, maintain, and drop a refreshable clone PDB.

 ### Cloning and snapshot questions